Renting Out Your Property in Lisbon

-Short-term rentals: ranging anywhere from one day through to a year, short-term rentals require owners to have a short-term licence which is also called an AL licence.
+Ranging anywhere from one day through to a year, short-term rentals require owners to have a short-term licence which is also called an AL licence.
 However, these rentals are heavily restricted throughout the capital, see our map below to discover where short-term rentals are currently available.

-Mid-term rentals: bridging the gap between long-term and short-term, mid-term rentals cover between 30 days and one year.
+Bridging the gap between long-term and short-term, mid-term rentals cover between 30 days and one year.
 Unlike short-term rentals, the owner does not need to have an AL licence and mid-term rentals are covered by the same rental rules in Portugal as long-term rentals.

-Long-term rentals: Covering reservations in excess of one year, these rentals do not need an AL licence.
+Covering reservations in excess of one year, these rentals do not need an AL licence.

 When choosing how you want to rent out your property in Lisbon, you will need to think about how you personally plan on using the residence.
 Do you want to use your apartment for part of the year and want to generate additional income?
 Or are you looking for a long-term investment with more stability?
 If you are considering renting your property out on a short-term basis, you will need to make sure that short-term rentals are allowed in your district.